simjunheng/tp/docs/DeveloperGuide.md

 **Use case: Sort address book by weaknesses in descending order**

 * This use case describes a similar interaction between the user and Coach2K22 to that of `Sort address book by strengths in descending order`
-    * Sorts list of persons by total weaknesses in descending order instead of total strengths
+    * Sorts list of persons by total number of weaknesses in descending order instead of total number of strengths

 **Use case: Add a tag to a person**